igormusic/CIS-2014-PingAccess-3.0-SDK-Demo/README.md

                 help = @Help(title = "This is a Regex for the allowable User Agents") )

-1. Since we need this value to be defined and valid, we use constraints from *javax.validation* to validate the field.
+1. Apply Validation to the field.
+Since we need this field to be defined and valid, we use constraints from *javax.validation* to validate the field.
-    Annotate with javax.validation.constraints.NotNull and the included annotation  *com.pingidentity.pa.sample.Regex*.
+    Annotate with *javax.validation.constraints.NotNull*, *javax.validation.constraints.Size* and the included annotation  *com.pingidentity.pa.sample.Regex*.

+            @Size(min = 1, max = 256)
             @NotNull(message="Please provide a Regex")
             @Regex(message="Not a valid Regex")

-1. Next, we need to compile and the cache the regex pattern.
+1. Compile and the cache the regex pattern.
 In the *Configuration* class, let's define a member to cache the Pattern and a method to initialize and acquire it.
 (We will call this method later and at a particular time in the life cycle.)

             Pattern pattern;